Dexter1636/dexter1636.github.io/content/about.md

 Coder.

-Student at HKUST.
+Student at HKUST & intern at Bytedance.

-Currently looking for a job / internship.
+Currently looking for a full-time job.